 If you keep a prized possession in your shed, you should declare the specific item to your insurer.
 The last thing you need is to lose thousands of pounds worth of possessions for the sake of a chat with your insurer.

-Additional security measures, such as external lighting or a good lock could give you peace of mind and bring your insurance premium down too.
+Additional security measures, such as external lighting or a good lock could give you peace of mind.
 Also, removing valuables from view could deter opportunistic thieves from breaking in.

 As well as the growing trees, plants and shrubs in your garden, our contents insurance includes the loss or damage of:

-To find out more about our garden cover click here.
+To find out more about our garden cover on our home insurance page.